jonas-grgt/django-ajax-forms/docs/usage.rst

             """
             This method is called whenever a form has been validated successfully.
             If you don't implement this method, this method will not be called.
+            This method can be used to do some extra work, such as sending an email in this case.
             """

 And the following urls configuration::